KidoniSoftware/kidoni/content/terminal-power-user.md

 The best way to describe it is to show some examples.

-- a simple GET request
+- a simple GET request - note the pretty-printed JSON by default

 ```bash
 $ http httpbin.org/stream/1